jaclass/lose-found-platform/README.md

 backend: with the vue as our frontend framework, the backend only need to save and provide the data for the requirement from frontend.
 Thus, the Djangorestframework is a good choice to wirte web API with ease.
 ajax: axios is used because it works well with vue, you can see the configuration of the axios in   frontend\src\main.js
 ## Install
-You can get into the virtual enviroment by [virtualenv](https://virtualenv.pypa.io/en/stable/) to avoid some unexpected trouble
+You can get into the virtual enviroment by [virtualenv](https://virtualenv.pypa.io/en/stable/) to avoid some unexpected trouble, and django and djangorestframework is required to installed by pip.

 ### 1.run the backend
 `cd backend`

 `python manage.py runserver`

 ### 2.run the frontend
 `cd frontend`

 `npm run dev`

 ## database